Michael-Girard/PixelmonInfoCommand/README.md

 Command for displaying pixelmon information in chat.

 Usage:
-/spawninfo [argument 1] [argument 2] ..
+/spawninfo [argument 1] [argument 2] ... etc.
 Arguments can be a Pixelmon name OR a group of tags containing biome names, weathers, or other pixelmon spawn conditions.
 Names with spaces should be separated by underscores.
 Eg: "Mesa_Plateau_M"

 Known Issues: